OpenbackLtd/swagger-markdown/README.md

   -h, --help      Show this help message and exit.
   -v, --version   Show program's version number and exit.
   -i , --input    Path to the swagger yaml file
-  -o , --output   Path to the resulting md file
+  -o , --output   Path to the resulting output directory.

 ```